lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+- Tweaked Long Hault hyper drives to make them a little more attractive
 - Moved ion defenses to appear near shields && reorganized point deflectors (right next to them)
   - both are rooted in advanced deflectors rather than in weapons techs
 - Separated scanners and jammers into their own tech-lines (independent of each other)